Article may contain sponsored links

 What Else Can I See During The Chelsea Flower Show?

-As to be expected, the royal borough really goes to town throughout the Chelsea Flower Show, with several squares, streets, restaurants and facades transformed into beautiful flower displays, as part of Chelsea in Bloom.
+The royal borough really goes to town throughout the Chelsea Flower Show, with several squares, streets, restaurants and facades transformed into beautiful flower displays, as part of Chelsea in Bloom.
+This years theme is Flowers in Fashion, produced by Cadogan, in association with the Royal Horticultural Society (RHS) The annual competition continues to grow year on year, with Chelsea’s best retailers, restaurants and hotels adorning themselves with creative designs, competing for the coveted awards.

 Where To Eat And Drink At The Chelsea Flower Show